Honest Products

 bouquet of flowers

-Plants, Cut Flowers, Starts, and Seeds
+Plants, Cut Flowers and Starts

 We believe that providing our customers with the means to grow sustainable and organic plants is just as important as offering organic produce.
 We only sell certified organic seeds and plant starts (unless commercially unavailable) for edible crops.